 No points deducted here: the Filtron brews up a smooth, satisfying concentrate that you can dilute with hot or cold water.
 Yes, it’s true: cold brew coffee works as a quick way of making a cup of hot java on a frosty morning.
 That’s especially convenient if you have one of those hot-water dispensers right in the sink – no waiting, just measure out your concentrate and add piping-hot water.
 As quick and easy as instant, and soooo much better.

-Most people, though, like the crisp but deep flavor of cold brew mixed with cold water on a hot day.
+Most people, though, like the crisp but deep flavour of cold brew mixed with cold water on a hot day.

 If that sounds like what you’re after, and you like your coffee sweet, consider making a little simple syrup (2).
 It lives up to its name: add equal parts sugar and water in a small saucepan, heat to dissolve the sugar, then decant and keep it in the fridge for up to a month.
 No stirring, no sugar crystals at the bottom of the glass – just pour, sip, and enjoy.

-The decanter that comes with the Filtron lets you brew up to 1.5 liters of concentrate, enough to make about 4.5 liters of coffee (iced or hot) at the recommended 1:2 coffee-to-water ratio.
-For comparison, the Hario Mizudashi and the Oxo Good Grips can hold 1 liter of coffee, although the the former does not produce a coffee concentrate.
+The decanter that comes with the Filtron lets you brew up to 1.5 litres of concentrate, enough to make about 4.5 litres of coffee (iced or hot) at the recommended 1:2 coffee-to-water ratio.
+For comparison, the Hario Mizudashi and the Oxo Good Grips can hold 1 litre of coffee, although the former does not produce a coffee concentrate.

 So if serving a crowd is something you do often, the Filtron is good, but it can be surpassed.